 Why Are Nursing Homes Negligent?

 Nursing home neglect is an all-too-common problem in our nation’s nursing homes.
 Every patient that comes into a nursing home has certain needs to stay healthy and cared for.
 When this isn’t done, and it’s not due to a deliberate action that would qualify as abuse, the well being of the patient goes down and could lead to an injury.
 That would be grounds for a negligence charge.
+It is a shame that our loved ones can end up in a negligent nursing home.

 But what would lead to negligence in the first place?
 Most nurses strive to care for their patients as best as they can.
 The really bad ones end up with abuse charges.
 Yet negligence in nursing homes is a widespread problem.
 Let’s take a look at some of the underlying causes of neglect in a nursing home and share some warning signs of a problem.
 You may be able to help correct it before it leads to an injury.